syncfusion-content/blazor-docs/blazor/pdfviewer/getting-started/features.md

 * Handwritten Signature

 > There is a separate PDF Viewer component for Blazor server-side and Blazor WebAssembly applications.
->* The `SfPdfViewer` control is for Blazor server-side application.
-This control resides with Syncfusion.Blazor.PdfViewer NuGet package.
+>* The `SfPdfViewerServer` control is for Blazor server-side application.
+This control resides with Syncfusion.Blazor.PdfViewerServer.Windows NuGet package.
 This server-side control is highly recommended.
 >* The `SfPdfViewer` control is for Blazor WebAssembly application.
 This control requires server-side processing to render the PDF files through web service.
 It resides with Syncfusion.Blazor.PdfViewer NuGet package.

 ## Prerequisites